bcbcbcbcbcl/coursera-download-with-selenium/README.md

 Feel free to reach out for help if you face any difficulties while downloading the courses.

-Do notify me if there is any changes on the Coursera website structure caused the scipt not working.
+Do notify me if there is any changes on the Coursera website structure caused the script not working.
 Thanks :heart: